zulip/zulip-desktop/README.md

 You can download the latest version from the [Releases](https://github.com/zulip/zulip-electron/releases/latest) page.

 # Features
-* Multiple Zulip servers support
+* Sign in to multiple teams
 * Native desktop Notifications
 * SpellChecker
 * OSX/Win/Linux installers